-Getting a customer to spend more money on your goods and services is a priority for small business owners and cross selling can help you do that.
+Getting a customer to spend more money on your goods and services is a priority for small business owners.
+Fortunately, cross selling can help you do that.
 This sales technique is designed to get a client to buy something that’s directly related to the purchase they’ve just made.

-If you’re wondering how to implement cross selling into your sales toolbox, there’s some strategies that brick-and-mortar and online retailers can use to get started.
+If you’re wondering how to implement cross selling into your sales toolbox, there are some strategies that brick-and-mortar and online retailers can use to get started.

 Cross Selling Strategies